 Today, with a high of 90°, was the first 90-degree day of the year, just a few days earlier than the average date for this occurrence.
 This broke a string of four years that had their first 90-degree temperature in June.

-Today's high/low of 54/45 made this the chilliest day of any Memorial Day weekend in the 1971-2015 period.
+Today's high/low of 54/45 made this, a Saturday, the chilliest day of any Memorial Day weekend in the 1971-2017 period.
 Skies were mostly overcast, winds were howling, and light showers popped up throughout the morning and afternoon.
 The high temperature was nineteen degrees below average.

 Today was Memorial Day and it was practically a carbon copy of last year's holiday, i.e., sunny and warm.
 The only difference was that today's high of 85° was one degree lower than last year's.
-This was the ninth time in the past ten years that Memorial Day saw a high in the 80s.
+This was the ninth year of the past ten in which Memorial Day had a high in the 80s.

 | | | |